In this article:

 I am creating texture.

 Texture refers to differences in tonality.
-One way to increase the texture of a subject is to use different tools during post-processing.
+One way to increase a subject’s texture is to use different tools during post-processing.
 Another way is to use the proper light when taking the picture.
-When the light strikes a subject from aside, the texture or relief of a subject, a building or a landscape will become more visible and apparent.
+When the light strikes a subject from aside, the texture or relief of a subject, a building, or a landscape will become more visible and apparent.

 Creating highlights and contrast